bordaigorl/rmview/README.md

 > If you use [`rm2fb`](https://github.com/ddvk/remarkable2-framebuffer) there are known compatibilities issues that are [being addressed](https://github.com/pl-semiotics/rM-vnc-server/issues/5).

-> :loudspeaker: **Volunteers needed**: if you have experience with producing binary bundles with pyQt, and feel like contributing to the project, drop me a line!
+The most efficient installation method is the semi-automatic one below, which requires a Python3 installation.

-Check the [releases page](https://github.com/bordaigorl/rmview/releases) for executable bundles.
+If you are looking for a standalone executable, check the [releases page](https://github.com/bordaigorl/rmview/releases) for executable bundles.
 If there is no bundle for your operating system then follow the installation instructions below.